-"Private way" can include a right of way or an access lot and means any way or passage whatsoever over private land within a district, the right to use which is confined or intended to be confined to certain persons or classes of persons, and which is not thrown open or intended to be open to the use of the public generally; and includes any such way or passage.
-This term is used interdependently with the term 'private access' used in Table 3.1 of the Development Manual.

-"Public drain" means a passage or channel on or over the ground for the reception and discharge of stormwater whether continuously or intermittently flowing, constructed, established, managed, operated, or maintained by any local authority.

-"Public reserves" means all reserves held under the Reserves Act 1977, wildlife refuges, sanctuaries under the Wildlife Act 1953 and marginal strips, steward strip areas, conservation parks, ecological areas, sanctuary areas under the Conservation Act 1981 and National Parks under the National Parks Act 1980.
+- "Private way" can include a right of way or an access lot and means any way or passage whatsoever over private land within a district, the right to use which is confined or intended to be confined to certain persons or classes of persons, and which is not thrown open or intended to be open to the use of the public generally; and includes any such way or passage.
+This term is used interdependently with the term 'private access' used in Table 3.1 of the MPDC Development Manual 2010. - "Public drain" means a passage or channel on or over the ground for the reception and discharge of stormwater whether continuously or intermittently flowing, constructed, established, managed, operated, or maintained by any local authority. - "Public railway level crossing" means a level crossing of a public road over a railway line. - "Public reserves" means all reserves held under the Reserves Act 1977, wildlife refuges, sanctuaries under the Wildlife Act 1953 and marginal strips, steward strip areas, conservation parks, ecological areas, sanctuary areas under the Conservation Act 1981 and National Parks under the National Parks Act 1980.